Travelling to Thailand with a baby

 Of course, pharmacies are widely available, but it can feel reassuring to have a small kit with you, just in case.

-We travelled with liquid baby paracetamol, disposable pipettes with sterile saline (saline drops), a thermometer, a nasal aspirator and some plasters.
+We have travelled with liquid baby paracetamol, disposable pipettes with sterile saline (saline drops), a thermometer, a nasal aspirator and some plasters.

 We also packed a zinc ointment for nappy rash and a baby-friendly factor 50 sunscreen.